Amebis/GEANTLink/README.md

 `nmake SetupDebug` | Builds a debug version of project and debug MSI setup files.
 The resulting files can be found in `output\Setup` folder.

 The `/ls` flag can be appended to the commands above to reduce NMAKE’s verbosity.
 You can combine multiple targets (i.e. nmake Unregister Clean).
 Please, see NMAKE reference for further reading.

+### Translating into your language
+GÉANTLink is fully localizable.
+We kindly invite you to help [translating it on Transifex](https://www.transifex.com/eduroam_devel/geantlink/).